Saxony: Foundation of the second Saxon state

-The remaining Saxon state became still more powerful, receiving Upper and Lower Lusatia in the Peace of Prague (1635).
+In the 17th century, the Electorate of Saxony grew even more powerful, receiving Upper and Lower Lusatia in the Peace of Prague (1635).
 It also became known in the 18th century for its cultural achievements, although it was politically weaker than Prussia and Austria, states which oppressed Saxony from the north and south, respectively.

 Between 1697 and 1763, two successive Electors of Saxony were also elected Kings of Poland in personal union.
 Many landmarks in Saxony date from this period and contain remnants of the former close Polish-Saxon relation, such as the coat of arms of the Polish–Lithuanian Commonwealth on the facades and in the interiors of palaces, churches, edifices, etc. (e.g. Zwinger, Dresden Cathedral, Moritzburg Castle), and on numerous mileposts, and the close political and cultural relationship persisted well into the 19th century, with Saxony being the place of preparations for the Polish Kościuszko Uprising against the partitioning powers, and one of the chief destinations for Polish refugees from partitioned Poland, including the artistic and political elite, such as composer Frédéric Chopin, war hero Józef Bem and writer Adam Mickiewicz.

 In 1756, Saxony joined a coalition of Austria, France and Russia against Prussia.
 Frederick II of Prussia chose to attack preemptively and invaded Saxony in August 1756, precipitating the Third Silesian War (part of the Seven Years' War).
 The Prussians quickly defeated Saxony and incorporated the Saxon army into the Prussian Army.
 At the end of the Seven Years' War, Saxony recovered its independence in the 1763 Treaty of Hubertusburg.